microsoft/FluidFramework/server/routerlicious/.changeset/chubby-worms-wonder.md

 Added a new interface - IFluidAccessTokenGenerator

-This interface can be implemented to create an access token for the service
+The `IFluidAccessTokenGenerator` interface can be implemented to create an access token for the service.